 When we resort to yelling, it trains children only to pay attention when our voices are raised, and it encourages them to yell back.

 Although they may not show it, yelling can frighten children causing them to enter fight-or-flight mode.
-They cannot learn whatever we try to teach in this state.1
+They cannot learn what we try to teach when their nervous system is activated.1

-So our yelling is counterproductive if we want them to learn a different behavior.
+So our yelling is counterproductive if we want them to learn better behavior.